kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 ## server-tokens

 Send NGINX Server header in responses and display NGINX version in error pages. _**default:**_ is disabled

+## ssl-conf-command

+The directive [SSL-Conf-Command](http://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_conf_command) sets arbitrary OpenSSL configuration.
+The commands are specified in the format understood by the OpenSSL library.

+The default conf command is: "empty".

 ## ssl-ciphers